 The cost of a typical pilot treatment study is a fraction of the cost of a complete water treatment plant design, often less than one percent.
 It’s also much more cost effective than redesigning an existing plant.

 Look inside the pilot water plant

 Take an interactive look inside the pilot water plant.
 Use your mouse to scroll around, looking at the different features inside.

-John Thom joined SEH when he retired 17 years ago.
-Since then he's logged thousands of road miles and used thousands of test tubes to help communities make wise choices to create clean water.
+John Thom joined SEH when he "retired" in 2001.
+Since, he's logged thousands of road miles and used thousands of test tubes to help communities make wise choices to create clean water.
 He is a machinist, water utility educator, hydraulics mechanic, chemist, water operations specialist and friend of utility operators everywhere.
 Contact John